CGCL-codes/FIRE/readme.md

 We provide rebuild option to rebuild the cache when there are any updates to the dataset.
 We suggest to apply all the rebuild options first time before running the project.

 If you update Old-New-Funcs Dataset, please rebuild `bloomFilter` and `old-new-funcs`.

-If you update NormalSample Dataset, please rebuild `bloomFilter` and `normal-sample`.

 If you do not specify any rebuild options, `target` option is set default to extract function of the target system each time before the vulnerbility detection.